 Even though Zoom is generally considered to be an online video meeting solution, it can also be used to host webinars.
 On their website, Zoom claims to be one of the most popular webinar solutions used by some of the world’s top organizations.
 The solution does deliver some top features and reliable functionality at all pricing plans, from the basic package, which is available for free, right through to their most expensive package for enterprises.

-It is however worth noting that since Zoom is not a dedicated webinar solution like some of the solutions described here; it has some significant drawbacks in operation.
-For instance, just like the above described GoToWebinar, Zoom has a dated user interface that can get quite jumbled up on the host’s and attendees’ sides when you start using a number of different features simultaneously during a live event, such as polling and Q&A.
+It is, however, worth noting that since Zoom is not a dedicated webinar solution like some of the solutions described here; it has some significant drawbacks in operation.
+For instance, just like GoToWebinar, Zoom has a dated user interface that can get quite jumbled up on the host’s and attendees’ sides when you start using a number of different features simultaneously during a live event, such as polling and Q&A.

-This solution also makes it harder for users to create the most effective presentations, as you cannot choose the timing of your polls.
-Also somewhat frustrating, attendees have to click the polls and Q&A icons to discover these features, as they are not displayed in the viewer’s screen, in plain sight.
+Zoom’s video conferencing solution also makes it harder for users to create the most effective presentations, as you cannot choose the timing of your polls.
+It must be somewhat frustrating for attendees have to click the polls and Q&A icons to discover these features, as they are not displayed in the viewer’s screen, in plain sight.

 For businesses that would find it more reassuring and convenient to have their webinar solution deployed and run on their own private network, Zoom also offers on-premise deployment (also known as Zoom Rooms) through their enterprise Ready Meeting Connector.
 This simply means that part of Zoom’s cloud-based infrastructure is run through your own network.
 Functions such as video, audio, and content sharing are all hosted on your organization’s private network, while administrative functions continue to be hosted on Zoom’s cloud.

-Here’s a list of some of the main features available in Zoom’s Webinar Package:
+Here’s a list of some of the main features available in Zoom’s Video Conferencing and Webinar Packaging:

 • Some custom branding and vanity URL